akikirthi/FINAL-PROJECT-1/HeartMetrics 3/README.md

 **License**

-This package is licensed under the MIT License.
+This package is licensed under the GPL-3 License.
 See the LICENSE file for more information.

 **Contributing**